High Wycombe town centre masterplan

 How are the works being managed and monitored?

-The works are being delivered by Buckinghamshire County Council as the Highways Authority and monitored by the Streetworks team.
+The works are being delivered by Buckinghamshire Council as the Highways Authority and monitored by the Streetworks team.
 Regular site visits with a focus on vehicle and pedestrian safety will ensure that the traffic management is properly in place and that works are being conducted in a safe manner.

 Who is paying for the works?